kimberlyamaya/README-Generator/README.md

   A: Yes

   ## License
-  This project contains a license from ${answers.license}
+  This project contains a license from MIT
   [Click here to see the license](license.txt)
   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)